wgsl-tooling-wg/wesl-spec/ConditionalCompilation.md

 The conditional compilation phase *should* be the first phase to run in the full WESL compilation pipeline.

-> Note: The conditional compilation was designed to be incremental.
+> NOTE: The conditional compilation was designed to be incremental.
 In case some features can only be resolved at runtime, the compiler can be invoked in two passes:
 > The first pass is invoked with compile-time features and returns a partially compiled WESL source.
 The second pass is invoked with the runtime features and returns a fully compiled WGSL source.

 1. The compiler is invoked with a list of features to *enable* or *disable*.